Mitchina/python_django_proj6_Al.taCucinaTest/README.md

     ```
 - Hit Enter

-If Python is installed, you will see its the version details (jump to step 1.3), otherwise you will need to install it.
+If Python is installed, you will see its version details (jump to step 1.3), otherwise you will need to install it.

 ### 1.2 - Install Python:
 - Download and Install Python 3.10.2, follow the instruction on their website (https://www.python.org/downloads/)